 The report summarises the required separation distances presented in the individual technical studies to protect GSO FSS earth stations.
 The separation distances vary depending on the study and range from 10 km to around 100s km for protection of the FSS interference criteria.

+ITU-R studies regarding interference from IMT to FSS uplinks have previously been carried out for the band 5 850-6 425 MHz in Report ITU-R S.2367, showing that very low power limits (transmit power of 10-15 dBm taking into account aggregate interference) are necessary to protect satellite receivers.
+New studies conducted by the ITU-R for IMT-2020 systems envisaged for the band 6 425-7 075 MHz show a range of results, in some cases showing interference below the FSS protection criterion and in other cases showing interference above the criterion.
+While there are differing study conclusions, it cannot be assumed that IMT operation in the band 6 425-7 025 MHz would be feasible without risk of interference to MSS feeder uplinks, or to the 1.5/1.6 GHz aviation safety services supported by those feeder uplinks.

 Recently ICAO has received several studies regarding the interference potential to radio altimeters from new mobile service systems planned to operate in frequency bands adjacent/nearby to that used by those altimeters.
 The radio altimeter is a mandated critical aircraft safety system operating in the 4 200-4 400 MHz frequency band and used to determine the aircraft’s height above terrain, enabling several safety related flight operations and navigation functions on all commercial aircraft and a wide range of other civil aircraft types.
 Such functions and systems include terrain awareness, aircraft collision avoidance, wind shear detection, flight controls, and functions to automatically land an aircraft.
 Harmful interference to the function of the radio altimeter during any phase of flight would pose a serious safety risk.
 It is important to note, however, that the issues raised by the radio altimeter studies are not with the regulatory allocation and identification to the mobile service (i.e., it is not pertinent to WRC-23 Agenda Item 1.2 discussions), rather to how new systems are being authorized for deployment within that service.
 Work continues to assess any possible measures that might be needed, both near-term and in the future, to ensure compatible operation of radio altimeters and these new mobile service systems.